mongodb/mongo-java-driver/docs/reference/content/driver/tutorials/aggregation.md

 ## Prerequisites

 - The example below requires a ``restaurants`` collection in the ``test`` database.
-To create and populate the collection, follow the directions in [github] (https://github.com/mongodb/docs-assets/tree/drivers).
+To create and populate the collection, follow the directions in [github](https://github.com/mongodb/docs-assets/tree/drivers).

 - Include the following import statements: